Open Access Dissertation

 Study findings are discussed in terms of their contributions to the literature regarding the magnitude of cumulative neighborhood effects and the existence of lagged and/or developmental stage specific effects of immigrant concentration on teenage childbearing/fathering for low-income Latino and Black youth.
 Study findings also are discussed in the context of expanding current policy and intervention efforts for teenage childbearing/fathering from focusing only on changing individual behavior to focusing on changeable social aspects of neighborhood.
 Finally recommendations for future research are made.

 Lucero, Jessica Lee, "Neighborhood risk and protective factors for teenage childbearing and fathering" (2012).
 Wayne State University Dissertations.
-Paper 453.
+453.